NeuroLogic: ILAE Classification

 Focal Impaired Consciousness (FIC)

 A focal seizure where consciousness is impaired – the person has diminished awareness and responsiveness.
-Previously called "complex partial seizure."
+Previously called "complex partial seizure" (2017 used "aware or impaired awareness" terminology; "complex partial" is not recommended in current usage).

 • Patient may have no memory for the event